watsoncui/cui-lab.github.io/README.md

 1. Sign in to GitHub, if not already signed in, and go to the GitHub respository for this page: [https://github.com/cui-lab/cui-lab.github.io](https://github.com/cui-lab/cui-lab.github.io).
 2. Click the "Fork" button, to fork your own copy of the cui-lab.github.io respository to your account
-3. Copy the HTTPS clone URL (notated by `*HTTPS_clone_URL*`) on the right side of the page.
+3. Copy the HTTPS clone URL (notated by `HTTPS_clone_URL`) on the right side of the page.
-4. In the terminal, change directory into your prefered working directory and input the command: `$ git clone *HTTPS_clone_URL*`
+4. In the terminal, change directory into your prefered working directory and input the command: `$ git clone HTTPS_clone_URL`
-5. Change directory into cui-lab.github.io and make and save some changes to README.md.
+5. Change directory into cui-lab.github.io and make, and save, some changes to README.md.
-6. Input the following terminal commands `$ git add README.md`
+6. Add the README.md file to the index to prepare for the next commit using the command: `$ git add README.md`
-7. $ git commit -m "made a few changes" # -m means comment
+7. Commit this file `$ git commit -m "made a few changes"`
 8. Use git push to push to youraccount
 9. On youraccount's GitHub and on the cloned repository, click on Pull Requests, and then click New pull request, the owner will check your pull request and decide whether to accept/merge changes